ibm-cloud-docs/log-analysis/config_agent.md

 The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
 {:shortdesc}

+The LogDNA agent authenticates using your LogDNA Ingestion Key and opens a secure web socket to LogDNA's ingestion servers.
+It then 'tails' for new log data, as well as watches for new files added to your specific logging directories.

+Use **tags** to group hosts automatically into dynamic groups.

-## Configuring a LofDNA agent on a Kubernetes cluster by using a script
+## Configuring a LogDNA agent on a Kubernetes cluster by using a script
 {: #kube_script}

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logdna-agent* pod on each node of your cluster.
 The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.